SophLewDev/SophLewDev/README.md

 ### Natural Resources Wales (2020-2022)
 *Access to Information and Complaints Officer*

-- Ensured customer complaints and Freedom of Information / Environmental Information Regulation requests were dealt in a timely manner.
+- Ensured customer complaints and Freedom of Information / Environmental Information Regulation requests were dealt in a timely manner to avoid further customer dissatisfaction.
-- Managed all complaints across Wales by delegating to the team.
+- Managed all complaints across Wales by delegating to the team, creating a streamlined workflow.
-- Analysed complex and sensitive data while meeting regulatory deadlines in line with the Ombudsman Services and Information Commissioner's office.
+- Analysed complex and sensitive data while meeting regulatory deadlines in line with the Ombudsman Services and Information Commissioner's office, ensuring we were complying with their legislations.
-- Supported internal and external customers with queries relating to complaints and data requests by having 1:1 and team meetings.
+- Supported internal and external customers with queries relating to complaints and data requests by having 1:1 and team meetings, enabling a great work relationship with many teams across the organisation.
-- Produced a monthly Customer Dashboard that included statistics and a written narrative of the month for the Customer directorate, which was then presented to the Executive Directors team.
+- Produced a monthly Customer Dashboard that included statistics and a written narrative of the month for the Customer directorate, where I was able to clearly state improvements and trends to the Executive Directors resulting in positive feedback.
 - Created and improved internal policies for complaints and Data Protection / Subject Access Requests to improve the customer and staff experience.

 ### Natural Resources Wales (2018-2020)
 *Customer Care Advisor*

-- Responsible for resolving customer enquiries across Wales over the telephone, email or digital form.
+- Responsible for resolving customer enquiries across Wales many different platforms, resulting in good customer service.
-- Processed licences and application forms to ensure customers were adhering to environmental regulations.
+- Processed customer licences and application forms to ensure customer adherence to rules, and improving the overall workflow by providing their certification by the given deadline.
-- Delegated customer enquiry emails to the team.
+- Delegated customer enquiry emails to the team, ensuring all customer queries were dealt with and resolved appropriately.
 - Managed customer refund requests to ensure they were actioned accordingly and provided within the given timeframe.
+This ensured that the organisation was complying with Audit Wales.
 - Produced and improved an internal database that included information on all teams across the organisation and their remit, to ensure that customer enquiries were correctly handled.
+This improvement the work relationship between the customer team and all teams across the organisation.

 ### Eisteddfod yr Urdd (2017-2022)
 *Dance Adjudicator*
 - Adjudicated several dance categories for Wales' biggest competitive festival aided by my excellent decision making skills.
-- Critiqued and wrote written commentary for each individual and group performance.
+- Critiqued and wrote written commentary for each individual and group performance, using my outstanding advising skills.

 ### BBC Wales - National Eisteddfod (2018)